sedyh/x-ui-exporter/README.md

 ## Installation

-There are several ways to install and run the 3X-UI Metrics Exporter, each tailored to different environments and deployment preferences.
+There are several ways to install and run the X-UI Metrics Exporter, each tailored to different environments and deployment preferences.
 Select the installation method that aligns best with your infrastructure requirements:

 ### Automatic Installation Script (Recommended)